andersnygaard/Paradox-sailboat/README.md

 The Paradox, at 13 feet in length, may be the size of a dinghy, but its flat bottom and box-like shape make the interior quite spacious.
 It's built to be sturdy and durable, with an almost agricultural robustness, giving a solid feel that the boat will handle whatever the sea throws at it.
 The unconventional design, particularly its flat bottom, is truly a conversation starter.

 The Paradox is not the fastest sailboat of its class; it doesn't plane like modern dinghies.
 It sits low on it's lines and its strong point is its exceptional stability, making it much less likely to overturn.
 It's not a blue water sailing vessel for crossing oceans, but it's very much capable for coastal cruising, offering reliable performance near the shore.

-Despite its small size, the Paradox can accommodate two people comfortably for coastal cruising.
-This makes it an ideal boat for solo adventurers or couples.

 ### Key measurements